rpy2/rpy2/doc/introduction.rst

 Introduction to rpy2
 ********************

-This introduction is intendedfor new users, or users who never consulted the documentation but encountered blockers after guessing successfully their first steps through the API.
+This introduction is intended for new users, or users who never consulted the documentation but encountered blockers after guessing successfully their first steps through the API.